Self Referential Structs in Rust (Part 2)

 Did you find this article valuable?

-Support Arunanshu Biswas by becoming a sponsor.
+Support Arunanshu's Ramblings by becoming a sponsor.
 Any amount is appreciated!